dcos-labs/dcos-config-tool/README.md

 This is still very rough with hardly any error handling.
 Array properties and required parameters are also not handled yet.
 But it should work for a basic use case.

+##License
+The project is licensed under the Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0)